handwerkerd/tedana/docs/building_decision_trees.rst

 ``tedana`` involves transforming data into components via ICA, and then calculating metrics for each component.
 Each metric has one value per component that is stored in a comptable or component_table dataframe.
-This structure is then passed to a "decision tree" which through a series of binary choices categories each component as **accepted** or **rejected**.
+This structure is then passed to a "decision tree" through which a series of binary choices categorize each component as **accepted** or **rejected**.
 The time series for the rejected components are regressed from the data in the final denoising step.

 There are several decision trees that are included by default in ``tedana`` but users can also build their own.